Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 18 Agustus 2025 03.29.55 UTC
+- WIB: Senin, 18 Agustus 2025 04.25.18 UTC
-- WITA: Senin, 18 Agustus 2025 04.29.55 UTC
+- WITA: Senin, 18 Agustus 2025 05.25.18 UTC
-- WIT: Senin, 18 Agustus 2025 05.29.55 UTC
+- WIT: Senin, 18 Agustus 2025 06.25.18 UTC

 Kutipan Inspiratif:
-"It is during our darkest moments that we must focus to see the light."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: inspirational
+Kategori: success